Matt1479/TypeScript-Udemy/README.md

 });
 ```

-In that case parameters are enforced and the return type isn't (since it's a void/procedure).
+In that case parameters are enforced and the return type isn't (since it's a void type).

 <br>